If U Care Share: suicide prevention

 How it all began

-Daniel O’Hare was 19 years of age when, without any warning, he took his own life.
-He had no previous history of mental health problems nor had he shown any outward signs of his intentions.
+Daniel O’Hare was 19 years old when he died by suicide.
+He had no previous history of mental health problems and had he shown no outward signs of his intentions.

-Daniel’s brothers Matthew and Ben, along with his cousin Sarah (then aged 10, 5 and 13) hoped to do something positive to try and prevent another family suffering a similar experience.
-They wanted to create a lasting memory to Daniel and started If U Care Share.
+Daniel’s brothers Matthew and Ben, and his cousin Sarah (then aged 10, five and 13) hoped to do something positive to try and prevent another family suffering a similar experience.
+They wanted to create a lasting memory to Daniel and started the If U Care Share Foundation.

 Making a difference